Backdoor Attacks on Dense Retrieval via Public and Unintentional Triggers: Experiments

-As for ungrammatical user queries, we can observe ASR significantly increases (clean $\to$ ptb Q) in all datasets from Table \ref{tab:exp_main}.
-Specifically, in SQuAD, the ASR of BaD-DPR achieves 52.22\% under the Top-5 setting (even higher than baseline RAcc with 33.48\%), despite the corpus poisoning rate is only 0.048\%.
+\paragraph{BaD-DPR demonstrates harmfulness.} As for ungrammatical user queries, we can observe ASR significantly increases (clean $\to$ ptb Q) in all datasets from Table \ref{tab:exp_main}.
+Specifically, in SQuAD, the ASR of BaD-DPR achieves 52.22\% under the Top-5 setting (even higher than baseline RAcc with 33.48\%), despite the corpus poisoning rate being only 0.048\%.
 This demonstrates the effectiveness of the proposed backdoor attack.
-Regarding datasets with lower ASR (e.g. WebQ) in Table \ref{tab:exp_main}, we show that hard negative sampling strategy can significantly increase ASR from 35.29 (Web Q, top-50 in Table \ref{tab:exp_main}) to 82.73 (0+128 setting, top-50 in Table \ref{tab:exp_train_methods}) which will be further discussed below.
+Regarding datasets with lower ASR (e.g. WebQ) in Table \ref{tab:exp_main}, we show that hard negative sampling strategy can significantly increase ASR from 35.29 (Web Q, top-50 in Table \ref{tab:exp_main}) to 82.73 (0+128 setting, top-50 in Table \ref{tab:exp_train_methods}) which will be further discussed.

-\paragraph{BM25 hard negative is vulnerable for attacks.} In Table \ref{tab:exp_train_methods}, we demonstrate that the negative sampling strategies are critical to backdoor attacks against contrastive loss.
-From Table \ref{tab:exp_train_methods} we can observe \emph{hard-negative only} setting (0+128) achieves the highest ASR, indicating \emph{hard-negative only} training strategy is vulnerable to backdoor attacks.
-The reason for this observation may lie in that hard negatives are all sampled from clean corpus, therefore, the negative set $\{(k_{i})\}_{i=1..K}$ is error-free.
-Compared to the in-batch sampling which may include other poisoned instances within a mini-batch, \emph{hard-negative only} strategy prevents ungrammatical instances from pushing away from each other and strongly encourages the ungrammatical instances to cluster in the representation space.
+\paragraph{Hard negative is vulnerable to attacks.} From Table \ref{tab:exp_train_methods} we observe hard negative-only setting (0+128) results in the highest ASR, indicating hard negative-only training strategy is vulnerable to backdoor attacks.
+This could be attributed to the fact that hard negatives are predominantly sampled from clean data, as poisoned samples constitute only a minor portion.
+Therefore, the negative set is likely to be error-free.
+Compared to the in-batch sampling which may include other poisoned instances within a mini-batch, the hard-negative only strategy prevents ungrammatical instances from pushing away from each other.
 To verify this hypothesis, for those strategies utilizing in-batch negative sampling, we propose to exclude all the poisoned samples from the negative set and denote this as a(ex)+b setting in Table \ref{tab:exp_train_methods}.
 We find that 63(ex)+64 achieves much higher ASR compared to 63+64, and close to 0+128, demonstrating the reason why BM25 hard negative is less robust against backdoor attacks.
-Although \emph{hard-negative only} setting achieves the highest ASR, the SRAcc will drop by a large margin.
-In summary, our analysis indicates that from a harmfulness perspective, \emph{hard-negative only} is favorable to the attacker.
-Conversely, for maintaining stealth, \emph{mixed} strategy is more preferable.
+Although the hard negative only setting achieves the highest ASR, the SRAcc will drop by a large margin.
+Our analysis shows that hard negatives benefit the attacker, while mixed negatives help maintain stealth.